Neural Eigenfunctions Are Structured Representation Learners: From Neural Eigenfunctions to Self-Supervised Learning

-\textbf{Comparison with self-supervised learning methods. } The objective function in \eqref{eq:vision-loss} has similarities with the loss of Barlow Twins~\citep{zbontar2021barlow} and VICReg~\citep{bardes2021vicreg}---they also encourage the feature covariance matrix to have relatively large diagonal terms and minimize the non-diagonal terms.
-The difference is that our loss only penalizes upper triangular part of the matrix, and the unique $\mathtt{stop\_gradient}$ operation makes $g$ converge to \emph{ordered} eigenfunctions.
+Here $\hatPsix$ denotes a constant fixed to the value of $\Psix$ during gradient computation, corresponding to the fixed $\psi_i$ involved in the $j$ optimization problem in \cref{eq:oriobj}.
+Throughout this work, we will use the hat symbol to denote a value that is regarded as constant when we are computing gradients.
+In auto-differentiation libararies, this can be implemented with a stop-gradient operation.

+\paragraph{Learning ordered representations.} As proven by \citet{deng2022neuralef}, the above objective function results in each component of $\psi$ converging to a unique eigenfunction ordered by the corresponding eigenvalue.
+E.g., the first dimension of the output of $\psi$ aligns with the eigenfunction of the largest eigenvalue.
+This bears similarity to PCA, where the principal components contain most information of the kernel and are orthogonal to each other.

+\paragraph{Linear probe evaluation.} We can view the above optimization problem as a kind of SSL algorithm as it learns representations from mutiple views (augmentations) of data.
+For SSL methods, a gold standard for quantifying the quality of the learned representations is their linear probe performance, where a linear head is employed to classify the representations to semantics categories.
+Yet, the linear probe does not take advantage of ordered representations, as suggested by \citet{haochen2021provable} as well.
+Even if the representation is replaced by the output of an arbitrary span of eigenfunctions, the linear classifier weight can be simply adjusted to produce the same classifier.
+This implies that replacing $\hatPsix$ with $\Psix$ in \cref{eq:vision-loss} (which changes the optimal solution to arbitrary span of eigenfunctions) does not affect the optimal classifier and may actually ease optimization because it relaxes the ordering constraints.
+So, we adapt the loss specifically for linear probe tasks as follows:

+\paragraph{Connection to Barlow Twins~\citep{zbontar2021barlow}.} Interestingly, the SSL objective defined in Barlow Twins can be written using $\Psix$ and $\Psixaug$:

+where $\lambda$ denotes a trade-off coefficient.
+This objective makes a close analogy to ours defined in \cref{eq:linear-probe-loss}.
+For the first term, our objective directly maximizes diagonal elements, but Barlow Twins pushes these elements to 1.
+Although they have a similar effect, the gradients and optimal solutions of the two problems can differ.
+For the second term, we penalize only the lower-diagonal elements while Barlow Twins concerns all off-diagonal ones.
+With this, we argue the objective of Barlow Twins is an approximation of our objective function for linear probe.

 This section builds upon the kernels of \citet{haochen2021provable} and \citet{johnson2022contrastive}.
-Compared to our work, \citet{johnson2022contrastive} did not propose a scalable algorithm; the spectral contrastive loss (SCL) of \citet{haochen2021provable} only recovers the subspace spanned by eigenfunctions, so their learned representation does not exhibit an ordered structure as ours.
+The spectral contrastive loss (SCL) of \citet{haochen2021provable} only recovers the subspace spanned by eigenfunctions, so their learned representation does not exhibit an ordered structure as ours.
+Moreover, as will be shown in Section~\ref{sec:exp-1}, our method empirically benefits more from a large $k$ than SCL. {Concurrent to our work, the extended conference version of \citet{johnson2022contrastive} also applied NeuralEF to the kernel of \cref{eq:ka}~\citep{johnson2023contrastive}.
+However, they focused on the optimality of the representation obtained by kernel PCA and only tested NeuralEF as an alternative in synthetic tasks.
+In contrast, our work extends NeuralEF to larger-scale problems such as ImageNet-scale SSL and graph representation learning and discusses the benefit of ordered representation for image retrieval.}